ArchitectsBergmeister Wolf Architekten

 ClientKellerei Schreckbichl Gen. Landw.
 Ges

-From the architect.
+Text description provided by the architects.
 It was and is our aim to give the „non-architectural“ winery from the 1960s a new overall picture and at the same time create a unity.
 The newly added parts symbolize the development and technology of modern time and should be recognized as such.
 They could be compared to the philosophy of the winery where the progress of growing wine is the focal point.
 On the one hand there is the oak-facade following the storage in oak barrels.
 On the other hand there is the metal façade made of expanded metal because of the use of metal barrels.
 These two facades open the way for a new unity and a new situation on the farmyard.

 Let’s now come to the oak facade: the existing façade of the winery remained unaltered in its shape and its window cases.
 A new structure was placed in front of it at a distance of 50 cm – a structure of metal and wood which plays with spacings, openings, colours and shadows.
 The result is a 45 metre long and 9m high linear body, which was consciously structured into three parts.
 Within this trisection a game with distances and spaces is strived for in order to achieve a unique rhythm and at the same time surprising plasticity compared to the flat appearance of the previous façade.